Pension Credit is one of the most under-claimed benefits. Thousands of people are missing out.

 According to the latest figures there’s £1.7 billion available in unclaimed Pension Credit and it’s estimated around 850,000 households are currently not claiming it when they could be.

-Pension Credit can be worth up to an extra £3,300 a year.
+Pension Credit can be worth more than £3,500 a year.
 Let’s have a look at what Pension Credit is and how you can get it.

 What is Pension Credit?

 It’s a benefit designed to help older people on low incomes with the cost of living.
 ‘Older’ means over your State Pension age, although you don’t have to be getting State Pension to claim it.

 Pension Credit tops up your income to: